PubuduJ/PubuduJ/README.md

 - 🏫 I studied at **Royal College.**

-- 🌱 I’m currently learning **front-end and back-end technologies.**
+- 🌱 I’m currently learning **Computer Science and Software Engineering.**

 - 📚 Always looking forward to **explore and learn more.**